telerik/reporting-docs/designing-reports/design-considerations.md

 ---
-title: Design Considerations for Report Item Layout
+title: Design Considerations for Report Items
-page_title: Design Considerations for Report Item Layout
+page_title: Design Considerations for Report Items
-description: Design Considerations for Report Item Layout
+description: "Learn more about the design considerations for the layout of the Telerik reporting report items."
 slug: telerikreporting/designing-reports/report-structure/design-considerations-for-report-item-layout
-tags: design,considerations,for,report,item,layout
+previous_url: /designing-reports/report-structure/design-considerations-for-report-item-layout
+tags: telerik, reporting, report, items, design, considerations, layout, creating, reports
 published: True
-position: 18
+position: 14
 ---

-# Design Considerations for Report Item Layout
+# Design Considerations for Report Items

+This article lists some tips and tricks for rendering the report items of your report as desired.

-## How Report Items are Arranged in a Section
+## Arranging Report Items

 All report items grow from top to bottom and some (SubReport, and Table, Crosstab, List with rotated layout) can grow from left to right as well.
 When they grow, the items below/on the right are pushed down/right.
 Changing visibility of items at runtime would trigger the same effect i.e. items below or on the right side of the hidden item would move up or to the left to occupy the space of the hidden item.